tinacms/tina.io/content/blog/tina-1-0-announcement.md

 author: James O'Halloran
 ---

-We're excited to announce that TinaCMS has gone 1.0 and coming out of beta!
+We're excited to announce that TinaCMS has gone 1.0 and is coming out of beta!

 TinaCMS was announced over 3 years ago, and has matured greatly over that time.